Thermally assisted magnetization reversal of a magnetic nanoparticle driven by a down-chirp microwave field pulse: Analytical model and method

-where $i$ and $j$ indicate the micromagnetic cells. $p$ and $q$ represent the Cartesian components of the thermal field. $T_{i}$ and $\alpha_{i}$ are respectively temperature and the Gilbert damping at cell size. $k_{B}$ is the Boltzman constant.
+where $\langle\rangle$ denotes the ensemble average, $i$ and $j$ label the micromagnetic cells, $p$ and $q$ represent the Cartesian components of the thermal field, $V$ is the volume of one micromagnetic cell, and $k_{B}$ is the Boltzman constant.
+Since we are considering a macrospin model, $V$ is the volume of the whole particle.